stefan-hoeck/idris2-elab-util/README.md

 minor version number (e.g. 0.5.x) will be made available, while the main branch keeps following the Idris2 main branch

-The latest commit has been built against Idris 2, version 0.5.1-bf0a15725.
+The latest commit has been built against Idris 2 of version set in the ``.idris-version`` file.
+This file contains a version in the format which ``git describe --tags`` gives.